 Singing for people who have been affected by a stroke:

 Read about the experiences of the The North West Community Stroke Choir is a Stroke Association Voluntary Group.
 Roll on our new group in Swaffham, Norfolk!
 This is being set up by a Communication Support Coordinator for the Stroke Association.
 Contact us to find out more.

 Read about the experiences of The Stroke a Chord choir

 BBC News article – “Finding their voice: How stroke survivors can sing” – One Voice, Birmingham.

 Learn more about aphasia from this BBC programme about the challenges for people living with aphasia as a result of having a stroke.
 This demonstrates the importance of helping stroke survivors build confidence and reduce anxiety about communicating with others.
 Having supportive social situations that provide the opportunity for people to be around others and ‘practice’ communicating is extremely important for the recovery process.

-Playing for Cake accepts no responsibility for the content on external websites.
-Please let us know if a link is broken.
+Please note: PFC accepts no responsibility for the content on external websites.